SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 With Multipass you can:

-- **Find out how much revenue you're losing from adblocking**, with detailed analytics per browser and device ;
-- **Detect adblockers and show them the message of your choice**, to tell them that you're offering an alternative ;
 - **Set up a simple subscription system, and/or paywall**, so that your readers can access the ad-free version of your site, and premium content if you have any.

 Our plugin allows you to be fully set up within minutes.
 All Multipass users will then be able to enjoy the premium version of your website.